 Everything You Need To Know About Code Smells

 Everything you need to know about Code Smells

-The creator of extreme programming, Kent Beck mentioned the emphasis of design quality while developing software in the late 1990s and popularised the use of a term Code Smells.
+The creator of extreme programming, Kent Beck mentioned the emphasis of design quality while developing software in the late 1990s and popularised the use of the term Code Smells.
 This term became a commonly used word in programming after it was featured in the book Refactoring: Improving the Design of Existing Code by Martin Fowler, a renowned software scientist who popularised the practice of code refactoring.

 Programming came slowly into the scene of technical development in the mid-1980s with the C programming language on every system.
 Then coding was considered as a job of creating outputs, whatever the code or way it would be.
 But we have come a long way since then.
 Coding is not just about getting outputs but optimizing your whole program so that it performs better, longer, and more evident.

-Any fool can write code that a computer can understand, good programmers write code that every human can understand. -- Martin Fowler
+Any fool can write code that a computer can understand, good programmers write code that every human can understand. - Martin Fowler Click To Tweet

 Having code smells does not certainly mean that the software won’t work, it would still give an output, but it may slow down processing, increased risk of failure and errors while making the program vulnerable to bugs in the future.
 Smelly code contributes to poor code quality and hence increasing the technical debt.

 Code smells indicate a deeper problem, but as the name suggests, they are sniffable or quick to spot.
 The best smell is something easy to find but will lead to an interesting problem, like classes with data and no behavior.
 Code smells can be easily detected with the help of tools.